Search

 Conclusion and How To Get Started

-Data collection is a tough yet essential part of creating your own computer vision application.
+Data collection is a tough yet essential part of creating your computer vision application.
 Depending on the specific task at hand, you can either choose from the various publicly available datasets or create a custom one by gathering data manually.
 Because in the end, the success of your computer vision model depends to a great extent on the quality and quantity of the data used for training it.

 Industry leaders use Viso Suite to manage AI models and deliver their real-world AI vision applications with one automated platform and without writing code.
 Reach out to learn more.